-In the global architecture, the ATN/IPS Router System is an entry point to the aircraft as it provides data from an external origin to AOC and ATC applications (incl. native IPv6 applications).
-It has logical interfaces with different aircraft-external entities via multiple air-ground links.
+In the global architecture, the ATN/IPS Router System is an entry point to the aircraft as it provides data from the external origin to the Aircraft Control Domain and other sub-systems.
+The IPS system accesses various external entities via multiple air-ground links.
+Data from the various air-ground links may be directly connected to the IPS Systems or may flow to IPS system via an intermediate system such as aircraft local network.
+In this case, IPS system cannot support itself for all of the security objectives.

+The IPS System has logical interfaces with different aircraft-external entities via multiple air-ground links.
 These logical interfaces are implemented via physical interfaces to one or more radio systems implementing the air-ground links.
 These radio systems may be directly connected to the ATN/IPS Router System (e.g. via A429 interfaces) or may be connected to the ATN/IPS Router System via an airborne local network (e.g. via an A664 network).
 In this case, IPS system cannot support itself for all of the security objectives.

 Legacy systems like an ACARS router are not considered in this standard.

+IPS System Security Mechanisms